Consult an Educational Technologist, email@example.com, to develop a video workflow that will meet your project needs.

 An understanding of video file structure and how to manage files between storage area and authoring area is one of our most frequently encountered “gotchas”.
 Because the libraray computers are a public lab facility, the "Scratch disk" on them is intended as an editing area but not as a storage area.
 Projects left on the Scratch Disk are not backed up and can be deleted by anyone who sits down at that computer.
 While actually editing video the video project folder, a folder that contains all of the media to be used in your project, should be on the Scratch disk.
 Working from the Scatch disk ensures that pieces of your project will not be lost in transit ("dropped frames") between an external drive/network account and the computer.
 Students must attend storage account appointments and understand their video project file structure to successfully complete video projects using our public lab resources.

-The desired output (delivery/display) method has a significant effect upon the number of steps included in the overall assignment design.
+The desired output method (online viewing, DVD creation, etc.) has a significant effect upon the number of steps included in the overall assignment design.
 There are also technical considerations associated with compression formats that may be dependent upon the characteristics of the footage being used.
 And, the actual time it takes for the files to be converted to the desired output format can be up to three times the actual duration of the final video.
 A 3 minute video can take 9 minutes to export/compress and another 9 minutes to burn to disc.
 Allowing time for a trial presentation run on a lectern system is advised.